Setting a Proxy

 profile.password = "proxy_server_login_password"

 Used to block UDP traffic in the system.
 Why block UDP traffic?
-Because most public proxy services today do not support proxying UDP traffic from the system.
-Of course, some SOCKS5 servers do support UDP proxying, such as our self-hosted solution, and Shadowsocks also typically supports UDP.
-Therefore, disabling system UDP traffic is a good option.
-This option is disabled by default.
+Because most public proxy services today do not support proxying UDP traffic within the system.
+Of course, some SOCKS5 servers support proxying UDP, such as the self-built solution we provide; Shadowsocks usually also supports UDP.
+Therefore, disabling system UDP traffic is a good choice.
+This option is off by default.

 profile.drop_udp = False

 Used to configure whether to bypass the local network.
-If set to True, traffic to router subnets like 192.168.x.x and 10.x.x.x will not go through the proxy.
-It defaults to False.
+If set to True, traffic to router network segments such as 192.168.x.x, 10.x.x.x will not go through the proxy.
+The default is False.
 Note that if udp_proxy is enabled, this option has no effect on UDP traffic.

 profile.bypass_local_subnet = True

 Used to configure whether to proxy UDP traffic.
-Your proxy must meet some prerequisites: it must be a GproxyType.SOCKS5 or GproxyType.SHADOWSOCKS proxy, and your proxy server must have UDP proxy support enabled.
-You can install a SOCKS5 UDP-supported proxy server or build your own SS server using the documentation we provide.
-It defaults to False.
-This option will be ignored if you are using an HTTP proxy or if the drop_udp option is True.
+This requires that your proxy meets certain prerequisites: your proxy must be of type GproxyType.SOCKS5 or GproxyType.SHADOWSOCKS, and your proxy server must have UDP proxy support enabled.
+You can refer to our documentation to set up a SOCKS5 UDP proxy server or build your own Shadowsocks server.
+The default is False.
+If you are using an HTTP proxy or the drop_udp option is True, this option will be ignored.

 profile.udp_proxy = False

-Used to set whether you need to forward all DNS traffic through the proxy.
-When this option is enabled, all DNS traffic on the device will be sent through the proxy, which can prevent DNS pollution.
-When using this option, you must also specify the nameserver parameter.
-It should not be used in packet capturing scenarios, as packet capturing software may not handle DNS packets correctly, leading to a pseudo network disconnection.
+Used to set whether to forward all DNS traffic through the proxy.
+When enabled, all DNS traffic on the device will go through the proxy, which can prevent DNS contamination.
+When using this option, you need to specify the nameserver parameter at the same time.
+Do not use this in packet capture scenarios, otherwise the capture software may not correctly handle DNS packets, causing a fake network outage.

 profile.dns_proxy = False

-# Please choose one of the following three ways to select the target application.
+# The following three methods to select the target application; choose one.

 app = d.application("com.android.browser")